jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             wake_hour-sleep_hour
         )

-  the terminal shows an :ref:`AssertionError` that looks like this
+  I get an :ref:`AssertionError` that looks like this

   .. code-block:: python